Who is our Metropolitan?

 The

-bishop is the first and highest degree of the clergy in the Orthodox
+Bishop is the first and highest degree of the clergy in the

-Church (επίσκοπος or episkopos in Greek, which means “overseer”).
-A
+Orthodox Church (επίσκοπος or episkopos in Greek, which means

-apart from his priests, deacons, and people or the other bishops.
-They
+Priests, Deacons, and people or the other Bishops.
+They have

 The

-bishop represents his particular diocese to the other churches or
+Bishop represents his particular Diocese to the other churches

-dioceses, and represents the Universal Church to his own particular
+or Dioceses, and represents the Universal Church to his own

 In

-rule that bishops are single men or widowers.
-Bishops are also usually
+the rule that Bishops are single men or widowers.
+Bishops are

 It

-is the belief of Orthodoxy that Christ is the only priest, pastor, and
+is the belief of Orthodoxy that Christ is the only Priest,

-teacher of the Christian Church.
-He alone forgives sins and offers
+pastor, and teacher of the Christian Church.
+He alone forgives

 Through

-the sacrament of holy orders bishops give order to the Church.
-Bishops
+the sacrament of holy orders Bishops give order to the Church.

-Bishops are neither vicars, substitutes, nor representatives of
+neither vicars, substitutes, nor representatives of Christ.
+It

-Christ.
-It is Christ, through his chosen ministers, who acts as
+is Christ, through his chosen ministers, who acts as teacher,

 This